How To Measure Website Traffic With Google Analytics 4

 How often should I be measuring site traffic?

-I recommend you track your traffic metrics weekly because they’re prone to fluctuation.
+For website traffic, measure metrics weekly, as they’re prone to fluctuation.
 Website traffic stats are a good initial indicator of campaign success or, on the flip side, offer an early warning for technical issues that could impact your search visibility.
 Look for inexplicable peaks or valleys every week, and keep an eye on MoM or YoY comparisons to spot cycles (seasonality) or trends in either direction.

 How does website traffic impact my business?